sarahciston/codingcare/posts/guide.md

 Snacks are rivaled only by music and movement in the essentials for our meetups.
 At our first gathering, we began a collaborative playlist that always kicks off with Queen's "Don't Stop Me Now."
 This track became our theme song at our very first meetup, when I asked if folks would like background music while we worked, and an otherwise very quiet student piped up out of the blue with this amazing suggestion.
 Perhaps it seems out of character as a rallying cry for a room full of people typing on computers, but I argue that "Don't Stop Me Now" speaks to a Code Collective mindset finds joy in doing the impossible:

->"Tonight I'm gonna have myself a real good time / I feel alive / And the world, I'll turn it inside out, yeah / I'm floating around in ecstasy / So (Don't stop me now) (Don't stop me) / 'Cause I'm having a good time / Having a good time / I'm a shooting star, leaping through the sky like a tiger / Defying the laws of gravity / I'm a racing car, passing by like Lady Godiva / I'm gonna go, go, go, there's no stopping me"
+"Tonight I'm gonna have myself a real good time / I feel alive / And the world, I'll turn it inside out, yeah / I'm floating around in ecstasy / So (Don't stop me now) (Don't stop me) / 'Cause I'm having a good time / Having a good time / I'm a shooting star, leaping through the sky like a tiger / Defying the laws of gravity / I'm a racing car, passing by like Lady Godiva / I'm gonna go, go, go, there's no stopping me"
+{: .caption }

 ![Freddie](../assets/img/freddie.gif)